nuxleus/flexwikicore/tools/WebTestConsole/readme.txt

 /tag=		A bit of text that is copied into the result file for
 		every result.
 Meant as a short, descriptive tag for the test being run.
 E.g. "flexwiki20".
+/depthfirst Perform a depth-first traversal of the URLs.
+That is,
+        instead of going through the whole list n times, go through each URL n times, then move on to the next URL.
+If this switch is omitted, the traversal defaults to breadth-first.

 WebTestConsole creates two output files for every run of the program: a results file and an errors file.
 The errors file is simply a